arpitbbhayani/articles/blogs/rule-30.md

 As the pattern evolves, frequent red triangles of varying sizes pop up but the structure as a whole has no recognizable pattern.
 The above snapshot of the grid was taken at a random point of time and we could observe chaos and aperiodicity.
 This property is exploited to generate pseudorandom numbers.

 ## Pseudorandom Number Generation
-As established earlier, Rule 30 is exhibits an aperiodic and chaotic behaviour and hence it produces complex, seemingly random patterns from simple, well-defined rules.
-To generate random numbers from using Rule 30 we use the center column and pick batch of `n` random bits and form the required `n` bit random number from it.
-The next random number is built using next `n` bits from the column.
+As established earlier, Rule 30 is exhibits aperiodic and chaotic behavior and hence it produces complex, seemingly random patterns from simple, well-defined rules.
+To generate random numbers from using Rule 30 we use the center column and pick a batch of `n` random bits and form the required `n` bit random number from it.
+The next random number is built using the next `n` bits from the column.

 ![Pseudorandom Number Rule 30](https://user-images.githubusercontent.com/4745789/74435575-c2455b00-4e8a-11ea-835b-ca5f722dae9e.png)

-If we always start from the first row, the sequence of random number is predictable, which is not what we want.
-To make things pseudorandom, we take a random seed value (ex: current timestamp) and skip that number of bits and then pick batchess of `n` and build random numbers.
+If we always start from the first row, the sequence of the numbers we generate will always be predictable - which is not what we want.
+To make things pseudorandom, we take a random seed value (ex: current timestamp) and skip that number of bits and then pick batches of `n` and build random numbers.

 > The pseudorandom numbers generated using Rule 30 are not cryptographically secure but are suitable for simulation as long as we do not use bad seed like `0`.